 If a process or part of a process is outsourced to an independent party, controls are still required to ensure the entire process is adequately controlled.
-Given the importance of outsourcing services and the impacts that this can have on the opinion about ICFR, measures are taken in the Telefónica Group to demonstrate a minimum level of control in the independent party.
+Given the importance of outsourcing services and the impacts that this can have on the opinion about ICFR, measures are taken in the Telefónica Group to demonstrate an appropriate level of control in the independent party.
 Actions taken to achieve this objective are three-fold:

-- Certification of internal control by an independent third party: ISAE3402 and/or SSAE16 certifications. - Implementation of specific controls: identified, designed, implemented and assessed by the Company. - Direct assessment: an assessment carried out by internal audit on certain administrative outsourced processes.
+- Certification of internal control by an independent third party: ISAE3402 and/or SSAE16 certifications. - Implementation of specific controls: identified, designed, implemented and assessed by the Company. - Direct assessment: an assessment carried out by Internal Audit, on certain administrative outsourced processes, with the scope established in its annual audit plan.

-When Teléfonica, S.A. or any of its subsidiaries engage the services of an independent expert whose findings may materially affect the consolidated financial statements, as part of the selection process the competence, training, credentials and independence of the third party as regards the methods and main hypothesis used, is verified directly by the area contracting the service and, if applicable with the procurement department.
-The Strategy and Financial department has established control activities geared towards guaranteeing the validity of data, the methods used, and the reasonability of the assumptions used by the third party using regular monitoring of each function's own KPIs in order to ensure compliance of the outsourced process according to the Group's different policies and guidelines.
+When Teléfonica, S.A. or any of its subsidiaries engage the services of an independent expert whose findings may potentially show impacts on the consolidated financial statements, as part of the selection process the competence, training, credentials and independence of the third party as regards the methods and main hypothesis used, is verified directly by the area contracting the service and, if applicable with the procurement department.
+The Finance and Control Department has established control activities geared towards guaranteeing the validity of data, the methods used, and the reasonability of the assumptions used by the third party using regular monitoring of each function's own KPIs in order to ensure compliance of the outsourced process according to the Group's different policies and guidelines.